yahyaozturk/terraform-azure-managed-service-identity/README.md

 # Problem Definition
 If you want to provision infrastructure by CI/CD job to make the development team self-sufficient, the main challenge to keep Cloud Credentials secured.
 CI/CD is not a trusted environment, credentials can not be stored on it either in the repo or runtime variable.

-In this repo you will find a terraform script to provision a Gitlab Runner on Azure as VM which system identity is enabled.
+In this repo you will find a terraform script to provision a Gitlab Runner on Azure as VM and system identity is enabled.

 I also try to fix a couple of common problems related Gitlab Runner provioning and terraform state.